More

 Example: 0.95 describes: Minimum distance for take-off is 95% of the runway length.

+The landing performance of an aircraft depends on various conditions.
+Set the parameters for weather, runway type, slope over here.
 Use your POH to get the information.
 You can load default settings to get an idea of the ranges.

 Correction factors for landing, given the wind (multiply per n kts).